pauljessica82/WallApp/README.md

 WallApp is a simple app that allows a user to write a message and post a picture to a "wall."
 To post, a user must first signup, after which, they will be redirected to a login page where they can use their newly created credentials to login and start posting.
 After signing in, the user will receive an email welcoming them to "WallShare"(internal name of site).

+Any guest user can still view posts without having to sign in.

 # Getting started and running the WallApp:

 1. Clone this repository to a directory in your desired location